 - your symptoms are likely to be caused by something other than cancer, but it is important to have them checked by your GP

 - hairy cell leukaemia is rare

-Adults should be referred for a full blood count blood test if they have any of the following:
+Adults over 24 years old should be referred for an urgent full blood count within 2 days, for any of the following symptoms: